 The Voter continues to properly attend 2 of 4 consecutive plenary sessions (a single interim session may be substituted for a plenary).

-The Voter responds to 2 out of 3 consecutive mandatory WG letter ballots, where a valid response is received in the initial mandatory WG letter ballot or any of its subsequent recirculation ballots.
+The Voter responds to 2 of the last 3 WG letter ballot series for which they are eligible, where a WG letter ballot series is the initial WG letter ballot plus its recirculation ballots.

 NOTE – A voter’s status is evaluated at completion of a WG letter ballot series.